mudpi/mudpi-core/README.md

 ```

 #### Keep MudPi Running With Supervisord
 Using a task monitor like supervisord is excellent to keep MudPi running in the background and only is a `pip install supervisor` away.
+Using a tool like supervisor allows you to keep MudPi running in the event of errors or system restarts.
 This is what I do personally.
 Here is a example config file for supervisord once you get that installed.
+In my case this was located under `/etc/supervisor/conf.d/` on my raspberry pi.
 Change the paths and log files names as you need.
 ```
 [program:mudpi]
 directory=/var/www/mudpi